EthanHeilman/ethanheilman.github.io/x/31/post.md

         I don't play a percentage game.
 I play stud poker my way.
         And I got the money and you got the questions.

-In an attempt to explore the strategy of this missile vs laser dynamic I designed a called terminal maneuvers.
-It is more complex that the single round variant we just looked at but attempts to be as simple as possible.
-First I'm going to describe the rules, then look at how to play it with some dice, cards and a piece of paper and then finally provide a link an online version I wrote.
+In an attempt to explore the strategy of this missile vs laser dynamic I designed a game called terminal maneuvers.
+It is more complex than the single round variant we just looked at but attempts to be as simple as possible.
+First I'm going to describe the rules, then look at how to play it with some dice, cards and a piece of paper and then finally provide a link to a playable online version I wrote.

 ## How to play Terminal Maneuvers

 In this game there are two players, a missile and a laser.
 The game consists of five rounds.
-The laser's goal is to hit the missile with laser before the end of round five.
+The laser's goal is to hit the missile with the laser before the end of round five.
 The missile's goal is to survive to end of round five.

 At the beginning of each round the missile secretly chooses how much fuel to burn to maneuver.
 Then the laser attempts to guess this number.
 We assume the laser always knows how much starting fuel the missile has remaining at the beginning of each round.